peter88213/novelyst_editor/docs/index.md

     - Copy/Cut/Paste to/from the clipboard.
     - Undo/Redo.
     - Key shortcuts for bold and italic formatting.
-    - Create a new scene after the current one.
+    - Create a new section after the current one.
-    - Split the scene at the cursor position.
+    - Split the section at the cursor position.
-    - Navigation to the next or previous scene.
+    - Navigation to the next or previous section.

 ## Requirements